Julie-Fabre/bombcell/README.md

 - Set `param.plotGlobal = 1` to plot summary of the noise units' waveforms compared to single multi-units, distribution histograms of the units' quality metrics and numbers of units removed by each quality metric.
 See the [detailed overview of global output plots ](#Detailed-overview-of-global-output-plots) section for examples of these plots.

 - Set `param.plotThis = 1` to plot figures for each quality metric and for each cell (plot examples displayed below).
-This generates a considerable amout of plots.
+This generates a considerable amount of plots.
 We suggest you only use when de-bugging or to generate example cell plots.
 See the [detailed overview of the quality metrics ](#Detailed-overview-of-the-quality-metrics) section for examples of these plots.

 In addition, bombcells' GUI allows you to flip through cells and their quality metrics.
 This is useful in evaluating where to set your quality metric classification thresholds and checking how bombcell behaves.
 See the [quality metrics GUI guide ](#Quality-metrics-GUI-guide) section for more information.